As the sacred Ash Tree attracts lightning,

 Ten fingers, ten toes, little nails and eyelashes.
 These beautiful tiny details seemed to only mock the essential deformity that occurred during the first few weeks of prenatal life.
 Why bother knitting organs, muscles, skin, when by the very early weeks the brain was already absent?
 How could nature be so divinely intelligent and get it so wrong?

 Lila leaned in, melting her lips into his baby cheek; she felt his breath graze her face and heard his small squeak, his broken attempt to cry.
 She closed her eyes, so close to him and pressed her breath over him.
-Slowly Lila drew in the air from the space between them wanting to bring him back inside.
+Slowly Lila drew the air in from the space between them wanting to bring him back inside.
 As her hair fell on his face, his eyes opened looking upward at her.
-Lila knew he could not feel or see her but she felt him and there was something she couldn’t deny somewhere between where he ended and she begun.
+Lila knew was told that he could not feel or see her but she felt him and there was something she couldn’t deny somewhere between where he ended and she begun.
 She sat with him inside this for only a moment before his squeaking accelerated.

 “He needs medical attention,” the nurse called out, abruptly scooping him from her arms.

 They rushed in with the crash cart, administered oxygen, and inflated his tiny chest.
 Lila was told when he was born that it was only a matter of time; that he was incompatible with life.
 Two doctors discussed whether to bring him to the NICU or wheel him to a separate room.
-As she watched from the bed the swirling of care, she didn’t understand why they took his dying so seriously; seeming almost surprised.
+As she watched from bed the swirling of care, she didn’t understand why they took his dying so seriously; seeming almost surprised.